June 16, 2025

 Added home page

 StatePulse is designed to encourage people to engage with their state's politics!
 It aggregates legislation from 2024 from all fifty U.S. states + Congress (with over 250k bills!), with local llm-generated summaries to help you understand the bill's contents and aims.
-Core Features: - Legislation topic tracking and bookmarking - Find your state and national legislators and generate a message to them through the representatives/civics feature - Post questions, bug reports, and express your thoughts on particular legislation - High level views of legislation activity throught the U.S. through dashboard - Generate AI summaries of bills in different venacular (plain english, legalese, or tweet length) - And more!
-Special thanks to the OpenStates community for providing an amazing API for aggregating legislation, representatives, and jurisdictions (states) with their custom web scrapers!
+Core Features: - Legislation/executive order topic tracking and bookmarking - Find your state and national legislators and generate a message to them through the representatives/civics feature - Post questions, bug reports, and express your thoughts on particular legislation - High level views of legislation activity through the U.S. through dashboard - Generate AI summaries of bills in different venacular (plain english, legalese, or tweet length) - And more!
+Special thanks to the OpenStates community for providing an amazing API for aggregating legislation, representatives, and jurisdictions (states) with their custom web scrapers.
+Also thanks to MapLibreGL for their GPU accelerated open source maps.
 This project would not be possible without them.

 This was widely regarded as a great move by everyone.